-2011 requiring the organizers to take certain precautionary steps.
-Another interesting fact, that I must notice, is that as early as on 20th May, 2011, representatives of Respondent No. 4 had written to the Additional Commissioner of Police vide Annexure R3 informing them that Baba Ramdev is going on a hunger strike till death from 4th June, 2011 against the issue of corruption and other related Hundreds of satyagrahis were providing their serious issues. support to him in this hunger-strike and consent for that was asked.
+A May, 2011, representatives of Respondent No. 4 had written to the Additional Commissioner of Police vide Annexure R3 informing them that Baba Ramdev is going on a hunger strike till death from 4th June, 2011 against the issue of corruption and other related serious issues.
+Hundreds of satvagrahis were providing their support to him in this hunger-strike and consent for that was asked.
 The letter written by Baba Ramdev to the Prime Minister of the country had also been attached along with this letter.
 The Police was aware of the number of persons who might assemble and the activity that was likely to be carried on at Ramlila Maidan as well as Jantar Mantar.
 Still, after the receipt of the letter, the Police took no steps to cancel the permission specifically and the permissions granted continued to be in force.
 It was for the police authorities or the administration to place on record the material to show that there was a genuine threat or reasonable bias of communal disharmony, social disorder and public tranquility or harmony on the night of 4th June, 2011.
 However, no such material has been placed before this Court.
 Right from Babulal Parate (supra), this Court has taken a consistent view that the provisions of Section 144 Cr.P.C. cannot be resorted to merely on imaginary or likely possibility or likelihood or tendency of a threat.
 It has not to be a mere tentative perception of threat but a definite and substantiated one.
 I have already recorded that none of the concerned authorities, in their wisdom, had stated that they anticipated such disturbance to public tranquility and social order that there was any need for cancellation of the permissions or imposition of a restriction under Section 144 Cr.P.C. as late as till 10.40 p.m. on 4th June, 2011, which then was sought to be executed forthwith.